djkim-kr/nequip/docs/integrations/ase.md

 The ASE convention uses eV energy units and Å length units while the NequIP framework follows the ([internally consistent](../guide/reference/faq.md#units)) units of the underlying dataset.
 If it is necessary to account for units conversions, users should specify conversion factors with the arguments `energy_units_to_eV` and `length_units_to_A` (see [ASE calculator API](../api/ase.rst)).

 ## Example Usage
 The NequIP ASE calculator can then be used for standard ASE operations.
-Below are a few (nonexhaustive) common examples.
+Below are a few (non-exhaustive) common examples.

 ### Energy-Volume Curve
 Here we use the NequIP model trained in the tutorial to compute energies and forces on various structures to create an energy volume curve.